monpham228/HyperAgent/README.md

 - 🎯 **Smart Interactions**: Context-aware element interaction and form filling
 - 📊 **Structured Data Extraction**: Extract data in your preferred schema
 - ⚡ **Async Task Management**: Start, pause, resume, and cancel tasks at will
-- 🔄 **Flexible LLM Support**: Works with OpenAI's GPT-4 and other LLM providers
 - 🛠️ **Extensible Architecture**: Add custom actions and behaviors

 ## Quick Start